KoenVerboven/SchoolAdministrationApi/README.md

 This API, written in C#, is intended as a backend for an Angular website for school administration.

-A student can take 1 or more courses.

-A student can create 1 or more studyplans.
+* A student can take courses, have diplomas and certificates, create studyplans, take an exam and view his(her) results.

-With the help of a studyplan, the student can plan a learning period, for example for a specific exam.
+* With the help of a studyplan, the student can plan a learning period, for example for a specific exam.

-A student can take an exam and view his results.

-A teacher gives 1 or more courses.

-A teacher can create 1 or more Exames.
+* A teacher can create courses,exams and homework.

-A teacher can give exam grades for a specific student
+* A teacher can give exam grades for a specific student

+* ... and more

 <img width="945" height="456" alt="image" src="https://github.com/user-attachments/assets/53e084e8-9612-4aa4-b46d-04539626f07b" />